The Best Bars in Louisville Right Now

 Meta is sophisticated without being pretentious, elite without being exclusive.
 All cocktail seekers, from connoisseurs to casual drinkers, are welcome here.
-While the designer wallpaper, low lighting, and velour sofas alone are reason enough to gather at Meta with friends, you won’t be disappointed by their drinks, either.
-While classic and craft cocktails, often using local spirits, are the draw, there’s plenty of fun going on as well – this is a place that sometimes uses Pappy Van Winkle bourbon to make Jell-O shots.
-Yeah, these folks know how to do it right.
+While the designer wallpaper, velour sofas and unique, penny-lined floors (you’ll get it when you see it) alone are reason enough to gather at Meta with friends, you won’t be disappointed by their drinks, either.
+While classic and craft cocktails, often using local spirits, are the draw, there’s plenty of fun going on as well.
+Hell, this is a place that once used Pappy Van Winkle bourbon to make Jell-O shots.

-Big Bar feels like a classic neighborhood bar that’s had some enchanting upgrades; a rotating cast of regulars gives this cozy Highlands hotspot a right-at-home feel, and bar manager Drew Gillum never misses an opportunity to deck the chandeliers in tasteful seasonal decor.
-It’s billed as a gay bar, but everyone is welcome, and it’s tough not to have a good time in the place.
+Big Bar feels like a classic neighborhood bar that’s had some enchanting upgrades; a rotating cast of regulars gives this cozy Highlands hotspot a right-at-home feel, and it never misses an opportunity to deck the chandeliers in tasteful seasonal decor.
+It’s billed as a gay bar, but everyone is welcome, and it’s tough not to have a good time inside.
 Save your dollars for the go-go boys and your best vocals for their twice-a-week karaoke night because the house party is always on.
-Pro tip: The lighting in Big Bar makes for the best selfies.
+Pro tip: Throw on something fun.
+The lighting inside is great for pics and selfies.

 The most complete bar and lounge under one roof